Newearth: Year 25

 “Who’s ignoring?
 I told you about my whirligig and look, see, I’m advanced.”

 It’s a tab bit embarrassing holding out my arm for inspection like this, but hey, a comp-insert is pretty blinking impressive.

 Lordy, he’s holding my arm…and looking me in the eye.
 Sheesh.
 He dropped my arm like I’m made of ice.

 “Cerulean gave it to me.
 He said we needed a better way to stay in touch, I mean, in communication.
 You know how he is.”

 “Yeah, I know Cerulean well indeed.
 Listen, I’m just going to shorten this little jaunt by a hair’s breath if you don’t mind.”

 Now Roux looks smug.
 Seriously smug.
 “Here we are.”

 I’m checking my heart…Thank God!
 It’s still beating.
-Honestly, I’m grateful it is still there.
+Honestly, I’m grateful I still exist‚corporeally speaking.
 “Roux!
 I outta shoot you.
 How dare you—”